Equivariant Hodge polynomials of heavy/light moduli spaces: Introduction

 \subsection{Related work}

 The first part of Corollary \ref{NumericalFormula} follows from an observation made in \cite{tropicalhassett}: that in the Grothendieck ring of varieties, one has an equality

 where $S(n, k)$, the Stirling number of the second kind, counts the number of partitions of $\{1, \ldots, n\}$ with $k$ parts.
-It follows that the generating function $a_g$ can be obtained from $b_g(x + w)$ by making the substitution $w = e^{y} - 1$; this transformation is called the \textit{Stirling transform}.
-Theorem \ref{GeneratingFunctionFormulas} can be viewed as an application of the equivariant version of the Stirling transform.
+It follows that the generating function $a_g$ can be obtained from $b_g(x + t)$ by making the substitution $t = e^{y} - 1$; this transformation is called the \textit{Stirling transform}.
+Both parts of Theorem \ref{GeneratingFunctionFormulas} involve plethysm with the symmetric function $\Exp(p_1)^{(2)}$, which transforms to $e^{y} - 1$ under the \textit{rank} homomorphism $\Lambda \otimes \Lambda \to \Q[[x, y]]$.
+Thus Theorem \ref{GeneratingFunctionFormulas} can be viewed as an application of the equivariant version of the Stirling transform.

 In genus zero, the problem of computing the equivariant Hodge polynomials of $\Mbar_{0, m|n}$ has been studied by Bergstr{\"o}m--Minabe \cite{BergstromMinabe1, BergstromMinabe2} and by Chaudhuri \cite{Chaudhuri}.
 Our formula gives a third approach to this problem, which applies in arbitrary genus.